Werner Peiner: Life and career

 Peiner had a tense relationship with Peter Grund, the director of the Düsseldorf Academy since 1933/1934.
 With the consent of Hermann Göring, Peiner undertook a study trip to East Africa from February 1935, which Kruspig had organized and financed.
 Through Kruspig's mediation, Peiner had personal access to Göring.
 In a talk with Göring on January 24, 1936, Peiner succeeded in getting his wish to found his own academy.
 On March 23, 1936, the minister for art, science and popular education issued a decree establishing the “Landakademie Kronenburg der Staatliche Kunstakademie Düsseldorf”.
 As the Hermann Göring Master School for Painting, it became independent under the direction of Peiner, in 1938.
 Peiner's students in Kronenburg included Rolf Dettmann, Heinz Hindorf, Hans Lohbeck, Willi Sitte and Willi Wewer.
 Among other things, Peiner designed monumental tapestries for the New Reich Chancellery.
 A nude of his even hung over Göring's bed at Carinhall.
 Peiner applied for admission to the NSDAP on July 13, 1937, and was admitted retrospectively to May 1 (membership number 4,913,473).
 In the same year he became a member of the Prussian Academy of Arts.
 Nevertheless, one of his paintings was confiscated as "degenerate art".
 In 1940 he was appointed to the Prussian State Council.
 In 1944, in the final phase of the Second World War, Adolf Hitler included him in the special list of the God-gifted list of the twelve most important visual artists.

 In 1944, Peiner moved with his wife to Gimborn in Oberbergisches Land.
 After the war he was interned and all his property was confiscated.
-In 1948 he acquired the dilapidated Haus Vorst castle in Leichlingen/Rhineland, which he restored over the years.
-He lived and worked there until his death in Leichlingen, in 1984.
+In 1948 he acquired the dilapidated Haus Vorst castle in Leichlingen, which he restored over the years.
+He lived and worked there until his death, in 1984.

-Like other German painters favored during the Third Reich, such as Conrad Hommel and Adolf Wissel, his reputation in Germany and in the Western world, was tainted after World War II - he then worked e.g. for the Ethiopian Emperor Haile Selassie.
+Like other German painters favored during the Third Reich, such as Conrad Hommel and Adolf Wissel, his reputation in Germany and in the Western world, was tainted after World War II.
+In the post-war period, Peiner was mainly a landscape painter.
+He also, among other works, created tapestries for the Gerling Group and for the Ethiopian Emperor Haile Selassie.

-In his last decades, he was mainly a landscape painter.